hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_ed940655-3f6c-4054-a260-e12d3688e1bb-0_3.content.md

 <!--font:Montserrat-->

-# AInauts: Exploring the Unknown
+# Ainautes: Exploring the Unknown

-Welcome to our website, where we share our adventures as a group of AInauts exploring distant planets and conducting experiments in the pursuit of knowledge.
+Welcome to our website, where we share our adventures as a group of Ainautes exploring distant planets and conducting experiments in the pursuit of knowledge.

 ## Wallpaper

 As you can see, our wallpaper depicts a breathtaking scene from one of our expeditions.
-The image shows a group of AInauts working on a distant planet, with a red sun setting behind them.
+The image shows a group of Ainautes working on a distant planet, with a red sun setting behind them.
 It captures the sense of wonder and excitement that we experience every day as we explore the unknown.

 ## Our Mission